MehediMayall/Go-CQRS/README.md

 # Go CQRS Without Library
 A straightforward Go app that demonstrates the implementation of CQRS (Command Query Responsibility Segregation) without requiring any library.
+The aim of this project is to learn how to physically divide classes into two distinct responsibilities, in order to achieve scalability, maintainability and performance.
+It is highly adaptable in navigating complex domains, allowing for independent customization of the data structure for read and write operations.

 ![CQRS Architecture](https://github.com/user-attachments/assets/8e889640-63b5-4873-a91e-737aa115a5a3)